Mid Island Tai Chi Club

 • Connect with yourself and others

-• Affordable — our classes in six locations are by-donation
+• Affordable — our classes in seven locations are by-donation

-• Get nuanced instruction in small to medium size classes
+• Get nuanced instruction in small and medium size classes

 our approach to TAI CHI